uboslinux/ubos-docs/sphinx/users/installation/verifying.rst

       gpg: Good signature from "UBOS buildmaster <buildmaster@ubos.net>"
       gpg: ...

+   You can ignore any message about "no indication that the signature belongs to the owner".

-   If there was a problem, it will print
+   If there was a problem, it will print:

    .. code-block:: none

       gpg: Signature made ...
       gpg: BAD signature from "UBOS buildmaster <buildmaster@ubos.net>"